MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-function-app-container-v1.md

 **`deployToSlotOrASE`** - **Deploy to Slot or App Service Environment**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Set to true to deploy to an existing deployment slot or Azure App Service Environment.
-For both the targets, the task needs a Resource Group name.
-For the deployment slot option, the default is to deploy to the **production** slot, or you can specify any other existing slot name.
-If the deployment target is an Azure App Service environment, leave the slot name as **production** and just specify the Resource Group name.
+Set this task to `true` to deploy to an existing deployment slot or Azure App Service Environment.
+The task needs a Resource Group name for both targets.
+The deployment slot option default deploys to the **production** slot, or you can specify any other existing slot name.
+If the deployment target is an Azure App Service Environment, leave the slot name as **production** and specify the Resource Group name.
 <!-- :::editable-content-end::: -->
 <br>